sloucel/Scraping_Challenge/README.md

 * Module 11 > Day 2 > Activity 6
 * Module 11 > Day 3 > Activity 5
 * Chatgpt for help pulling row_data and creating a tuple
+* Chatgpt for help figuring out code for number of terristial days.